-- All indoor communal space such as hallways, elevators, stairways, atriums and high-traffic areas.
+- Indoor communal space such as hallways, elevators, stairways, atriums and high-traffic areas.

 - Classrooms, lecture theatres, teaching laboratories, and other indoor instructional settings (Faculty/instructors can remove their mask while at the front of the classroom/lecture theatre/lab teaching.).

-- In all shared open suite/office space that serves the public.
+- Shared open suite/office space that serves the public.

 - While travelling for University business in a motor vehicle or bus with more than one occupant.

 - While working in all health-care related patient settings.

 - In communal space at the Charles Jago Northern Sport Centre.

 - In communal space in the Dining Hall and while picking up meals.

 - Within Residence communal space (outside of suites).